You have a lot of choices to make, and this site is designed to help you make the best choices.

 Check the Join U of T Portal to make sure your acceptance has been received.

-If you're interested in residence, be sure to indicate your interest on the MyRes portal by March 31, 2019.
-Doing so will ensure that you are guaranteed residence, provided that you are a full-time first-year student entering university for the first time and have been admitted by June 1, 2019.
+If you're interested in residence, be sure to indicate your interest on the MyRes portal by March 31, 2020.
+This will ensure that you are guaranteed residence, provided that you are a full-time first-year student entering university for the first time and have been admitted by June 1, 2020.

 Check out the New Student Guide for Planning Your Studies to get an idea of what courses you need to take in first year.